Mojkovac: Economy

 Out of the total area of the Municipality of Mojkovac (367 km2), 169.5 km2 or 46.2% is forests, 129.91 km2 or 35.4% is arable land, and 67.2 km2 or 18.4% is non-cultivated area.

 Since the collapse of Brskovo (at the end of the 14th century), the inhabitants of Mojkovac region mostly dealt with agriculture.
 There was livestock breeding, and in the mountainous regions to this day, the primary economic branch remained.
 It was based on spacious mountain pastures.
 Mount Sinjajevina, with a land area of 120,000 ha in which 200,000 sheep can be planted, is one of the richest pasture cattle mountains in the Balkans.

 Farming evolved alongside livestock.
 It takes place on small rural farms running along the left and right banks of the Tara River.
 They include potato, cabbage, beans, harbors and other continental vegetable crops, and most of the fruits are predominantly of plum, apple, pear, walnut and the like.

 The fact that 46.2% of the total territory is covered by forests speaks enough about the great wood resources that this municipality has.
 The forests of willow, oak, birch, beech, then fir, spruce, pine, and pestilence range from the Tara River to the foot of the largest mountain peaks.
 Uncontrolled logging and exploitation threatens the forest wealth of this region.

 The economic development of the Mojkovo region after the Second World War was based on mining, wood and machinery industries.

 After more than six centuries in 1966, the Brskovo mine was opened, from which the exploitation of lead and zinc ore will be exploited until the end of the 1980s, when it is closed.
 In 1951 KD "Vukman Kruščić", which in that period represented the center of the wood industry of Montenegro, started operating in Mojkovac.
 The head of the machine industry in this region is the factories "Tara-Precision" and "Tara-Aerospace".

+City Assembly (2021–2025)

+The municipal parliament consists of 31 deputies elected directly for a four-year term.